yuchdev/cpp/01_low_level/07_enums/README.md

 In Java, an `enum` is a full-fledged class: each value is a singleton object, can have fields, methods, constructors, inheritance-like behavior, identity (`==`), guaranteed exhaustiveness in `switch`, and runtime reflection support.
 In Python, enums are also objects, dynamically created, introspectable, iterable, and fundamentally runtime constructs with no concern for storage layout or ABI.

 In C++, an enum is not an object hierarchy and not a runtime abstraction.
 It is a compile-time type with an integer representation, designed primarily for efficiency, ABI stability, and low-level control.
-Even `enum class`—the “safe” modern form—does not create objects with identity or behavior; it creates a *strongly typed integer domain*.
+Even `enum class`—the "safe" modern form—does not create objects with identity or behavior; it creates a *strongly typed integer domain*.
 C++ enums can hold values that are *not* listed among their enumerators, can be cast from raw integers, and are not inherently range-checked or exhaustive.
-The compiler does not enforce “only valid enum states exist.”
+The compiler does not enforce "only valid enum states exist."

 This means: